nothingnesses/else-Heart.Break/README.md

 * key.sprak allows any key coded with it when used on any door to toggle the door using values from a list (which contains all(?) the door values as of version 1.0.9 of the game) or values obtained from different bruteforce algorithms of choice.
 Useful for when a second modifier has not yet been obtained.

 #	Notes
-* The nopc variants of the some of the codes don't require a computer coded with computer.sprak, but are larger in size and run slower than their standard counterparts.
+* The nopc variants of the some of the codes don't require a computer coded with server.sprak, but are larger in size and run slower than their standard counterparts.

 * The codes accept variables located near the top which should be edited as required to alter the behaviour of the items.
 As mentioned, reading the comments should help.

-* computer.sprak, key.sprak, and drink.sprak (specifically, the latter's searchforthings and searchforrooms functions) have long execution durations and may stop after a while.
+* server.sprak, key.sprak, and drink.sprak (specifically, the latter's search_for_things and search_for_rooms functions) have long execution durations and may stop after a while.
 To prevent this, pause the game when running them because they continue to run (and at a faster rate) even when the game is paused.

-* Additionally, to speed up computer.sprak, drink.sprak and modifier.sprak and prevent them from stopping, you can obtain a screwdriver and code it with screwdriver.sprak and then use it on the computer.
+* Additionally, to speed up server.sprak, drink.sprak and modifier.sprak and prevent them from stopping, you can obtain a screwdriver and code it with screwdriver.sprak and then use it on the computer.